Quick start guide for SQL Server (Microsoft SQL Server on Windows)

 Supported roles for failover cluster instances and always on availability groups

-Failover Cluster Instances and Always On Availability groups cannot be used as Staging Environments, and VDBs cannot be provisioned into Availability Groups.
+Failover Cluster Instances and Always On Availability groups cannot be used as Staging Environments.

 When adding a Failover Cluster Instance or Always On Availability Group, all nodes of the cluster must meet the requirements described in this document.